mbinjavaid/graphxform/README.md

 converts them to instances of `MoleculeDesign` (the class in `molecule_design.py`, which takes the role of the molecular graph environment).
 The pickled molecules are saved in `./data/pretrain_data.pickle`.
 3. Run `$ python pretrain.py` to perform pretraining of the model.
 The general config to use (e.g., architecture) is under `config.py`.
-In `pretrain.py`, you can specify pretrain-specific options directly at the entrypoint, i.e.:
+In `pretrain.py`, you can specify pretrain-specific options directly at the entrypoint to adjust to your hardware, i.e.:
 ```python
 if __name__ == '__main__':
     pretrain_train_dataset = "./data/pretrain_data.pickle"  # Path to the pretraining dataset